MicrosoftDocs/labs/labs/velocity2018/quickstart2/readme.md

 `#Use a query similar to this - INSERT QUERY`

 9. Congratulations!
 You have found the root cause within the SLA and saved the day.
 While you are it, you have a bonus task.
-10. Run a query to find all the VM’s that are missing security patches.
+10. **Bonus Task** Did you know that Log Analytics is a common store for metrics and log data for number of monitoring and management tools?
+As a customer, you can use Log Analytics not just for containers but other Azure services including Virtual Machines and Azure Security Center.
+For this task, you need to run a query to find all the VM’s that are missing security patches.
+You can find examples here - https://docs.loganalytics.io/docs/Examples/Log-Analytics-Examples

 `#Use a query similar to this - INSERT QUERY`